Official Site of the

 Since the Assembly’s designation of the Reservation in 1658, the Mattaponi Tribe has maintained its heritage and many of its customs despite strong pressures to assimilate completely into mainstream culture.

 The Mattaponi River, which bears the same name, has kept the Mattaponi alive for centuries.
 A wide variety of fish live in the Mattaponi River and provide the Mattaponi people with food.
-These include American Shad, Striped Bass (also called Rockfish), Catfish and others, such as Herring and Perch, providing a staple of Mattaponi diet.
+These include American Shad, Striped Bass (also called Rockfish), Catfish, Herring, and Perch.
+These fish are a staple of the Mattaponi diet.

 The Mattaponi River bank also supplies the Mattaponi with clay for pottery.
 The Mattaponi people have perfected the art of pottery making.
 Replicas of ancestral pottery, as well as creative contemporary expressions, are made much the same way as in the 17th-century.

 Although many Mattaponi maintain jobs in nearby cities, tribal members still farm the reservation land.
 Traditionally, Powhatan woman performed farming.
-Now, gardening, such as planting soybeans, peas, corn and other grains, is a activity enjoyed by both males and females.
-The men also fish, hunt, trap, and turtle.
+Now, gardening, such as planting soybeans, peas, corn and other grains, is a activity enjoyed by all.
+The Mattaponi people also fish, hunt, trap, and turtle.